matiasarielol/matiasarielol/README.md

 •	MySQL
 •	OracleSQL
 •	MongoDB
 •	Swift, SwiftUI, UIKit, ARKit.
-As well as, Planning, designing and developing iOS applications.
+Planning, designing and developing iOS apps.
-Besides, I’ve administrated
-•	Linux and Windows Systems
+•	Linux and Windows Systems (SysOps)
 •	Cloud Services (Microsoft Azure and AWS)

-During my free time I’m learning about:
+During my free time I like learning about:
-☁️Cloud solutions
+☁️ Cloud solutions
 🍎 iOS Development
 🐍 Python

-💿 Here you'll be able to find some of my personal and University projects.
-Feel free to take a look at them😉

-📫 Reach me out by:
+# ☎️ CONTACTS
+You can reach out to me (in English, Spanish and Portuguese) by:
-•	LinkedIn: linkedin.com/in/matiasarielol
+📫 LinkedIn: linkedin.com/in/matiasarielol
-•	Twitter: twitter.com/matiasarielol
+📫 Twitter: twitter.com/matiasarielol
-•	Email: matluna.pub@gmail.com
+📫 Email: matluna.pub@gmail.com
-Feel free to reach me out in English, Spanish and Portuguese.

-EXTRA:
+### EXTRA:
 Behind the screen I am a man who is really into:
-📜History
+📜 history
-🗣 Politics
+🗣 politics
-🧠 Psychology
+🧠 psychology
 🧪 science
 💻 technology
-🏋️Exercise and Sports 🏐 ⚽🎾
+🏋️ exercise and sports 🏐 ⚽🎾
-🎧Listen to music
+🎧 music
-🎬Cinema
+🎬 cinema
-🫶🏼Family and friends
+🫶🏼 family and friends